 Premiers’ Reading Challenge (PRC)

-The Book Club is meeting fortnightly in 2017.
-All students are staff are welcome to join in for a fun, informal discussion about books and reading.
+The Book Club meets weekly at lunchtime on Wednesdays.
+All students and staff are welcome to join in for a fun, informal discussion about books and reading.

 Miss Karys McEwen – Librarian

 Mrs Megan Gatt – Library Technician

 Before TEAM: Year 12s and Library Monitors only

 Lunch: open after second bell, closed on Wednesdays for Book Club

 Book Club – held weekly on Wednesdays at lunchtime